 5. Intraocular Pressure: This is one of several screening tests available for glaucoma.
 The eye is typically anesthetized for this measurement.
 A special instrument known as a tonometer prism is then placed on the eye.
 This prism measures how much pressure it takes to flatten the cornea.
 This reading is your intraocular pressure reading.
 If your pressure is not in the normal range, further testing such as a visual field or a GDX exam may be recommended.

 6. Slit-lamp examination: The slit-lamp is a special microscope which cross-sections the eye.
 This enables your eye doctor to look at all of the different layers of the eye to make sure they are healthy.
 Some of the many parts of the eye that are examined using the slit-lamp microscope are the:

 - The proper fitting of a contact lens

 7. Dilated Fundus Exam: This is the medical portion of the exam.
 Once the pupil is fully dilated, your eye doctor will use a special lens along with an instrument known as an indirect ophthalmoscope to view the back of the eye.
 Some of the structures that are examined during this exam are the:

-Make your eyes a priority in 2016!
+Make your eyes a priority!
 Call your eye doctor to make an appointment for an annual eye exam today.
 Your best defense against potentially blinding eye disease is early intervention.
 You only have one pair of eyes, be sure to protect them!